 LiDAR (Light Detection and Ranging) technology is similar to radar or sonar.
-However, instead of using radio or sound waves, LiDAR measures the time of flight (ToF) of pulsed laser to gather three-dimensional, real-time information about the physical world.
+However, instead of using radio or sound waves, LiDAR measures the time of flight (ToF) of a pulsed laser to gather three-dimensional, real-time information about the physical world.

 Measuring the depth distance of each pixel of a picture allows captured pictures to be converted into a three-dimensional “point cloud.”
 Additionally, by measuring 30 times in a second (30 frames per second, or 30fps), it tracks the motions made by people, machines and objects within the monitored space.

 LiDAR technology has been widely used in autonomous vehicles (AVs) and for geographical mapping from drones.
 New innovations have dramatically reduced costs, making LiDAR more affordable for use in spaces such as retail stores, warehouses, airports, event spaces, healthcare campuses and manufacturing sites.

 In the manufacturing workspace, LiDAR offers granular, privacy-protected, real-time insights into the performance efficiencies and bottlenecks of operations, safety, and quality, thus creating smart spaces.
 With the combination of LiDAR sensors and video analytics techniques, the data from LiDAR can deliver valuable insights for enhancing operational efficiency, reducing waste, and improving worker safety.